dolphindb/Tutorials_EN/python_api.md

 Users can import text files into DolphinDB with a session method **loadText**.
 It returns a DolphinDB table object in Python, which corresponds to an in-memory table on the DolphinDB server.
 The DolphinDB table object in Python has a method **toDF** to convert it to a pandas DataFrame.

-This tutorial uses a csv file: [example.csv](data/example.csv).
-Note that Linux style absolute path must be provided in order for the DolphinDB server to locate the file.

 ```
 WORK_DIR = "C:/DolphinDB/Data"